maxmurdoch/flock/src/pages/index.md

         Pay for the policy and you're good to go!
 All the important documentation is sent straight to your email inbox.
       title: 3.
 Get flying
+  title: >-
-  title: 'How Flock Cover works '
+    How Flock Cover

+    works
 stopWorrying:
   description: Control your insurance from the palm of your hand with the Flock Cover app.
   reasons:
     - text: >-
         Flock’s pricing is risk-dependent: the safer you fly, the less you pay.
 Simple!
       title: Fairer pricing
       icon: /images/uploads/price-icon.svg
     - text: >-